pauline2311/PD_GBM_publication/README.md

 Regulation of metabolism and immune response via DJ-1 defines human astrocytic cell fate in Parkinson’s disease and Glioblastoma

+Imaging and Metabolomics:
 Raw data are available with author.

+Imaging:
+Code available with author

+Metabolomics:
 Which script was used for which Figure:

 Figure 3: